 Master's degree

-You can study a taught Master’s course in which you follow a set curriculum.
-This can lead to the award of a Master of Arts (MA), Master of Science (MSc), Master of Music (MMus), Master of Business Administration (MBA) or Master of Surgery (MCh) depending on the subject area.
+You can study a taught Master’s degree in which you follow a set curriculum.
+This can lead to the award of a Master of Arts (MA), Master of Science (MSc), Master of Music (MMus), Master of Business Administration (MBA), or Master of Surgery (MCh) depending on the subject area.

 Master's by Research

 Some Master's courses are linked to specific professional careers and are an essential part of the qualification route.
-For example, a Master of Engineering (MEng) is taken after you complete an undergraduate engineering course providing advanced skills and knowledge and is usually a pre-requisite to becoming a chartered engineer.
+For example, a Master of Engineering (MEng) is taken after you complete an undergraduate engineering course, which is usually needed to become a chartered engineer.

 Postgraduate Certificate/Diploma